Becky Lynch: Early life

 Rebecca Quin was born in Limerick on 30 January 1987.
-She grew up in the Dublin suburb of Baldoyle.
-Her parents separated when she was one year old.
+Shortly after her birth, her family moved back to Dublin.
+Her parents separated when she was one year old, and her father moved out, but her mother invited him back to co-parent when Rebecca was four.
+When she was 11, her mother found a new partner, a pilot, and she and Rebecca moved to the coastal suburb of Bayside, to a house beside that of her partner, two years later.
+Rebecca in her autobiography goes into some detail on completing her growing years there.

 She started watching professional wrestling from a young age with her brother, Richy, who later wrestled under the ring name Gonzo de Mondo.
 She was involved in horse riding, swimming, and basketball.
-However, she claimed to have failed P.E. in school.
+However, she went through a difficult teenage period, with problems with schoolwork, even failing Physical education (P.E.) one year.

+While at Mount Temple Comprehensive School she considered a career in acting, but was dissuaded by an aunt who was an actor.
 Quin attended University College Dublin to study philosophy, history and politics, but said she 'really hated it' and dropped out.
 She planned to return to college to study health and exercise studies.
 Prior to beginning to train as a wrestler, she stated that she had been 'going down a bad path' involving alcohol, but wrestling helped her give it up.

 Professional wrestling career

 Training and early career (2002–2005)

 As a teenager, Quin heard that Fergal Devitt and Paul Tracey were opening a wrestling school in Ireland.
 She began training there along with her brother in June 2002.
 She made her professional wrestling debut five months later on 11 November, using the ring name Rebecca Knox.
 She teamed with her brother in mixed tag team matches during the early part of her career.
 She also trained at British professional wrestling promotion NWA UK Hammerlock.